-Data from bore holes shows chemical gradients from Rotokawa North (Waikato River) to Rotokawa South (Lake Rotokawa), with higher concentrations of B, Li, Cl, Cs and CO2 in the south.
+Well data shows chemical gradients from Rotokawa Nth (Waikato River) to Rotokawa Sth (Lake Rotokawa), with higher concentrations of B, Li, Cl, Cs and CO2 in the south.
 B/Cl and CO2/Cl ratios are also greater in the south.
-The geochemical data and chloride-enthalpy mixing trends suggests a main upflow in beneath Lake Rotokawa in the south of the field (Giggenbach, 1995; Winick et al., 2009; McNamara et al., 2016).
+The geochemical data and chloride-enthalpy mixing trends suggests the existence of a main upflow beneath Lake Rotokawa in the south of the field (Giggenbach, 1995; Winick et al., 2009; McNamara et al., 2016).

-Well data identifies distinct intermediate (<300 °C) and deep aquifers (300-340 °C), which are separated by a smectite clay zone.
-The distribution of TCO2 Flux at Rotokawa has peaks at 280 °C and 320 °C (Figure 5c)(Table 3) that may correspond to the intermediate and deep aquifers.
+Bore data shows distinct intermediate (<300 °C) and deep aquifers (300-340 °C), separated by a smectite clay zone.
+The distribution of TCO2 Flux at Rotokawa has peaks at 280 °C and 320 °C (Figure 5c) (Table 3) that might correspond to the intermediate and deep aquifers.
 Spatially, TCO2 Flux shows higher temperatures near Lake Rotokawa (Figure 5d), consistent with the existence of the main upflow in this area.
-The Rotokawa population ( $\mu$ =304°C) has the largest standard deviation of all areas (2 standard deviations = 158 °C), which results from the wide temperature gradient between the north of the survey area and Lake Rotokawa.
+The Rotokawa population (μ =304°C) has the largest standard deviation of all areas (2 standard deviations = 158 °C), which results from the wide temperature gradient between the north of the survey area and Lake Rotokawa.